Red Army: Wartime

-War experience prompted changes to the way frontline forces were organised.
-After six months of combat against the Germans, the Stavka abolished the rifle corps which was intermediate between the army and division level because, while useful in theory, in the state of the Red Army in 1941, they proved ineffective in practice.
+War experience prompted changes to the way frontline forces were organized.
+Following six months of combat against the Germans, the Stavka abolished the rifle corps which was intermediate between the army and division level because, while useful in theory, in the state of the Red Army in 1941, they proved ineffective in practice.
 Following the decisive victory in the Battle of Moscow in January 1942, the high command began to reintroduce rifle corps into its more experienced formations.
 The total number of rifle corps started at 62 on 22 June 1941, dropped to six by 1 January 1942, but then increased to 34 by February 1943, and 161 by New Year's Day 1944.
-Actual strengths of front-line rifle divisions, authorised to contain 11,000 men in July 1941, were mostly no more than 50% of establishment strengths during 1941, and divisions were often worn down, because of continuous operations, to hundreds of men or even less.
+Actual strengths of front-line rifle divisions, authorized to contain 11,000 men in July 1941, were mostly no more than 50% of establishment strengths during 1941, and divisions were often worn down, because of continuous operations, to hundreds of men or even less.

-On the outbreak of war, the Red Army deployed mechanised corps and tank divisions whose development has been described above.
-The initial German attack destroyed many and, in the course of 1941, virtually all of them,(barring two in the Transbaikal Military District).
+On the outbreak of war, the Red Army deployed mechanized corps and tank divisions whose development has been described above.
+The initial German attack destroyed many and, in the course of 1941, virtually all of them, (barring two in the Transbaikal Military District).
 The remnants were disbanded.
 It was much easier to coordinate smaller forces, and separate tank brigades and battalions were substituted.
-It was late 1942 and early 1943 before larger tank formations of corps size were fielded to employ armour in mass again.
+It was late 1942 and early 1943 before larger tank formations of corps size were fielded to employ armor in mass again.
 By mid-1943, these corps were being grouped together into tank armies whose strength by the end of the war could be up to 700 tanks and 50,000 men.

 Personnel

 The Bolshevik authorities assigned to every unit of the Red Army a political commissar, or politruk, who had the authority to override unit commanders' decisions if they ran counter to the principles of the Communist Party.
-Although this sometimes resulted in inefficient command according to most historians, the Party leadership considered political control over the military absolutely necessary, as the army relied more and more on officers from the pre-revolutionary Imperial period and understandably feared a military coup.
+The Party leadership considered political control over the military absolutely necessary, as the army relied more and more on officers from the pre-revolutionary Imperial period and understandably feared a military coup.
 This system was abolished in 1925, as there were by that time enough trained Communist officers to render the counter-signing unnecessary.